Here is the first post in many to come on analyzing residential income properties. This is directly from my course on property valuation and analysis.

 - Owners records

-- Multiple listing service (MLS), Costar, Loopnet, Commercial Agents & Property Owners Public
+- Multiple Listing Service (MLS), Costar, Loopnet, Commercial Agents & Property Owners, Public records

 - Census data